natasha41575/rolebinding-replacement/starlark-and-replacements-function/README.md

-# replace the role binding group with a go function leveraging kustomize's replacements filter
+# replace the rolebinding group with starlark to generate the string, and
+# a go function leveraging kustomize's replacements filter to propagate the value

 ## Usage